The Next Generation (TNG) Season 7

 interphasic creature just where the wound is located.
 These lifeforms are

-which symbolized the effects of the alien attack, a high-frequency interphasic
+which symbolize the effects of the alien attack, Picard and Geordi devise a high-frequency interphasic

 Dark Page Stardate